Make sure that the following prerequisites are met:

 busybox:latest.
 Once you have successfully configured Docker, you can go offline.

 Before you start working with Docker Compose, make sure that the Docker Integration plugin is enabled.
 The plugin is bundled with PyCharm and is activated by default.
-If the plugin is not activated, enable it on the Plugins page of the Settings / Preferences Dialog as described in Managing plugins.
+If the plugin is not activated, enable it on the Plugins page of the Settings/Preferences dialog Ctrl+Alt+S as described in Managing plugins.

 Note that PyCharm supports docker-compose configuration versions up to 3.x.